 Here’s a closer look at why online job boards are not always the best source for driving hires as well as what applicant sources you should add to your strategy to maximize your reach to applicants.

-The problem with job boards
+The problem with online job boards

-It’s important to note that some organizations do find success driving quality talent from job boards.
+It’s important to note that some organizations do find success driving quality talent from online job boards.
 And if your organization does see ROI from these sites, then they certainly should continue to be a part of your sourcing strategy.
 The key is making sure they’re not your only source of applicants.

 Why?
-Despite reaching millions of job seekers and being incredibly easy for folks to navigate and use, job boards do have some limitations.
+Despite reaching millions of job seekers and being incredibly easy for folks to navigate and use, online job boards do have some limitations.
 Here’s a closer look.

-- Cost: Speaking of pay, job boards can also get expensive, fast.
+Speaking of pay, online job boards can also get expensive, fast.
 In order to even show up at the top of a search you have to pay significant fees.
 And most of the time, the cost you’re putting into these sites is far outweighing the return from the actual hires you’re driving from it.
 In some cases, these sites can cost you tens of thousands of dollars just to make one single hire.